yeslogic/prince-docs/docs/gen-content.md

 #### Using target-content()

-The `target-content()` function can be used with the `` property to reference the text content of a linked element.
+The `target-content()` function can be used with the `content` property to reference the text content of a linked element.

 CSS